 500 million Europeans live within an 800 km radius of Belgium, encompassing one of the world’s highest concentrations of wealth, industry and a staggering 80% of Europe’s purchasing power.

 Belgium’s high-quality transportation infrastructure offers fast connections across Europe by air, sea or land.
 All major commercial centres – including London, Paris and Frankfurt – are just a few hours away.

-Belgium ranks sixth in the World Bank’s Logistics Performance Index.
+Belgium ranks third in the World Bank’s Logistics Performance Index.
 There are 800 European Distribution Centres in Flanders alone and an average of six per 100 sq km – the highest in Europe.

 Belgium has the sixth largest Eurozone economy.
 Neighbouring countries Germany, France and the Netherlands also have strong economic connections with Belgium.

 Belgium’s diverse society makes the country a mini-Europe and an excellent test-bed for products and services.